laeis/training-excercises/day_2/README.md

-Write a function that parses given input data into 2 list of structs and sorts
+Write a function that parses given input data into 2 list of structs and sorts them.
+Persons should be sorted by age and Country data should be sorted by City name length

 ```